Turning a low-conversion eCommerce platform into a revenue-driving retail channel

 Our initial step involved conducting in-depth research into the brand, which included interviews with key stakeholders, competitive analysis, testing the current website, and visiting their Florida retail locations.
 This comprehensive approach aimed to gain a genuine understanding of the brand, its products, and its business objectives.

-We identified several challenges within the website's UI that were affecting user engagement and satisfaction.
+We identified several challenges within the website's Ul that were affecting user engagement and satisfaction.
 Issues such as outdated design, unclear navigation, and inconsistent visual elements led to a suboptimal experience.
 Additionally, we found gaps in the overall user experience, with some sections underdeveloped or missing key features.

 PLANNING & STRUCTURE

-Turning insights into a working product
+Translating insights into product systems

 PROBLEM STATEMENT